USS West Lianga: Interwar career

-After her return to the USSB in June 1919, West Lianga returned to Seattle and was based out of there for several years of operation.
-The United States Official Number 216274 was allocated.
+After her return to the USSB in June 1919, West Lianga returned to Seattle and was based there for several years of operation.
+Her United States official number was 216274.
 On 7 September 1921, the ship was laid up in the reserve fleet at Norfolk.
 On 19 February 1929, the USSB sold West Lianga to the LASSCO for $100,000 on the basis of unrestricted operation.
 LASSCO, which announced plans for a $50,000 overhaul and reconditioning of the ship for operation on its Arrow Line intercoastal cargo service, paid ten percent in cash and signed a note for the balance to be paid over the next ten years.

 On 12 March, LASSCO changed West Lianga's port of registry from Seattle to Los Angeles, and on 26 March, announced that the ship had been renamed Helen Whittier after the daughter of California oil pioneer Max Whittier.
-The Code Letters LKQR were allocated.
+Her code letters were LKQR.
 LASSCO also announced that Helen Whittier, to be operated by Sudden and Christenson Steamship Company for LASSCO, was scheduled to sail from Baltimore on 25 April to begin her intercoastal service.

 Helen Whittier's activities over the next two years were not recorded in contemporary newspaper accounts, but she was affected by the absorption of LASSCO into its former competitor, Matson Navigation Company, on 1 January 1931.
 In late August 1931, Helen Whittier was added to Matson's Hawaiian sugar service to Gulf Coast and North Atlantic ports.